CurrencyCloud/currencycloud-java/README.md

 When troubleshooting API calls with Currency Cloud support, including the full error in any correspondence can be very helpful.

+## Logging

+The SDK uses [slf4j](slf4j) for logging, wich means you are free to use any of the popular logging providers supported by slf4j in your project.
+We recommend using logback.

 # Development

 Test cases can be run with `mvn test`.